SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

     command-extension.sppkg
     ```

-3. You now need to deploy the package that was generated to the App Catalog.
+3. Deploy the package that was generated to the App Catalog.
 To do this, go to your tenant's **App Catalog** and open the **Apps for SharePoint** library.

 4. Upload or drag-and-drop the `command-extension.sppkg` located in the **sharepoint/solution** folder to the App Catalog.
 SharePoint displays a dialog and asks you to trust the client-side solution.

-    Note that we did not update the URLs for hosting the solution for this deployment, so the URL is still pointing to https://localhost:4321.
+    Note that we did not update the URLs for hosting the solution for this deployment, so the URL is still pointing to `https://localhost:4321`.

 5. Select the **Deploy** button.